New Hampshire : Safety by City

 - Currency - The U.S. Dollar is the only currency you can use anywhere in America.
 Exchange currency at home to get the best value from your local bank.
 Major airports will have currency exchange options.

 - Weather - You'll get a robust four seasons here, so plan accordingly.
 Bring sunscreen and bug spray for the warmer months.
 Waterproof boots and water shoes are also helpful.
 Hiking boots should be well-worn before arriving to avoid blisters on hikes.
+The local forecast office comes from the National Weather Service in Gray/Portland, Maine.

 - Airports - The closest airport is in Lebanon, NH, but it only has flights through Cape Air.
 Manchester-Boston Regional Airport (MHT) is about an hour away, and Boston Logan (BOS - the BIG airport) is two hours away.
 Portland, Maine's International Jetport, is 90 minutes to the east.